polm/multilang-filter/README.md

 ## Usage

 ```
-python multilang.py <lang>
+python multilang.py <lang> <file.md>
 ```

-`lang` should be a language code specified at the top of the script.
+`lang` should be a language code specified at the top of the script. `file.md` is the file to process.
+The result of filtering the input will be printed to stdout.

 ## Formatting Notes